Financial-Times/portmono/README.md

 ## `portmono heroku-pipelines`

-List Heroku pipelines linked to a given API Key
+List Heroku pipelines linked to a given API Key, useful to get ids for managing apps

 ```
 USAGE